EarthSciML/EarthSciMLBase.jl/docs/src/example_all_together.md

 # Create our independent variable `t` and our partially-independent variables `x` and `y`.
 @parameters t x y

-# Create our ODE systems of equations as subtypes of `EarthSciMLODESystem`.
-# Creating our system in this way allows us to convert it to a PDE system
-# using just the `+` operator as shown below.

-# Our first example system is a simple reaction system.
 struct ExampleSys1 <: EarthSciMLODESystem
     sys
     function ExampleSys1(t; name)